ilhamwahabi/regalion/README.md

 Pokedex app that built upon React and Typescript.

-Bootstrap and emotion for styling.
+Reactstrap (with Bootstrap) and emotion for styling.

 Redux for state management.
 With help by redux-thunk and redux-form.